DevilDipan/django_catOnline/README.md

-# django_catOnline
+# kittyOnline

-Django connectivity on catOnline project.
+Django connectivity for backend.

 **Note - This is a partial project because of restrictions.**